Joe Biden says it's "time for America to unite and heal" as he's named President

-Joe Biden has defeated Donald Trump to become the 46th President of the United States.
+Joe Biden has defeated Donald Trump to become the 46th President of the United States, according to projected vote totals.

 A victory in the state of Pennsylvania gave Biden the 270 electoral college votes he needed to take the White House.

-AP, The Guardian, BBC, CNN and more networks have now all called the race, with results in Georgia, Arizona, Nevada and more all yet to be confirmed.
+AP, The Guardian, BBC, CNN and even the Trump-supporting Fox have now all called the race, with results in Georgia, Arizona, Nevada and more all yet to be confirmed.

 JOE BIDEN DEFEATS PRESIDENT DONALD TRUMP